PF

 Instructions

-2. 2Bring a large pot of water to a boil for the pasta.
-Once boiling, add the pasta and continue to boil until the pasta is tender (about seven minutes).
-Reserve about ½ cup of the starchy pasta water before draining the pasta in a colander.
+2. 2Bring a large pot of water to a boil over high heat.
+Add the vermicelli pasta and cook 7–8 minutes, stirring occasionally, until tender.
+Reserve ½ cup of pasta water before draining in a colander.

-3. 3While the pasta is cooking, prepare the rest of the dish.
-Heat 1 Tbsp olive oil in a large skillet.
-Once hot, add the prepared shrimp and sauté just until the shrimp turns pink and opaque (2-3 minutes).
-Remove the cooked shrimp to a clean bowl.
+3. 3While the pasta cooks, heat 1 tablespoon olive oil in a large skillet over medium-high heat.
+Add the shrimp and cook 2–3 minutes, stirring occasionally, until pink and opaque throughout.
+Transfer to a clean bowl.

-4. 4Add another tablespoon olive oil to the skillet and add the grape tomatoes and minced garlic.
-Continue to sauté over medium until the tomatoes begin to burst and release their juices.
-If the garlic begins to brown before the tomatoes have burst, add a couple tablespoons of water to the skillet to slow the browning.
+4. 4Add 1 tablespoon olive oil to the same skillet over medium heat.
+Add the cherry tomatoes and fresh garlic, cooking 3–4 minutes, stirring often, until the tomatoes begin to burst and soften.
+If garlic browns too quickly, add 2 tablespoons water to slow browning.

-6. 6Finally, return the cooked shrimp to the skillet and stir to combine with the pasta.
-Top with grated Parmesan, then serve!
+6. 6Return the cooked shrimp to the skillet and stir gently to combine for 1 minute over medium heat until warmed through.

 Nutrition — Per Serving